2 | Origin and Evolution of British Provinces

 Published on: 7 May 2026

-In this article, we trace the origins and evolution of British districts and provinces, looking closely at how district administration developed from the trading outposts of the East India Company to the sophisticated bureaucratic machinery of the late colonial state.
+In this article, we trace the origins and evolution of British provinces, looking closely at how they developed from the trading outposts of the East India Company to the sophisticated bureaucratic machinery of the late colonial state.

 Pre-colonial context